ChintanRank/Surveyfy-2.0/README.md

 Coding Standard:
 ----------------

 Google, ESLint coding standard has been used.
-Semicolon (;) in this entire project is not required at the end of each line hence semicolon not used.

 User Support
 ------------